 Moral Injury

-Introduction to Moral Injury
+Introduction to Moral Injury in Frontline Professions

 Understanding of moral injury evolved in the military context when soldiers were unable to reconcile acts committed with their personal moral codes.
 The covid pandemic increased awareness of its relevance to healthcare staff and all who work on the human frontline.
 In a recent survey of doctors by the BMA, 78% said the terms moral injury or moral distress resonated with their experiences.
-Moral injury is increasingly recognised across multiple professions, including social work, homelessness services, academia and the criminal justice system.
+Moral injury is increasingly recognised across multiple professions, including nursing, social work, homelessness services, academia and the criminal justice system.

-This 2 hour workshop will
+This introductory workshop will

 • Present emerging research in this field and offer guideposts for practice which support prevention and moral repair.